Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy: Experimental results

-Considering equation (\ref{value_decomposed}) and (\ref{successor_feature}), we can directly relate the difference in the learning of the SR matrix to performing the RL agent.
-This section compares the expected value and the step length to show the difference in the learning performance.
+Drawing on Equations (\ref{value_decomposed}) and (\ref{successor_feature}), a direct correlation can be established between the variance in the SR matrix learning and the RL agent's performance.
+Herein, we analyze the anticipated value and step length to highlight the performance differences in the learning process.

-\paragraph{Value error} Based on true value ($V^{*}$), the mean square error (MSE) of the estimated value ($V^{\pi}$) was calculated (see section \ref{ss:eval} for equation (\ref{V_error})).
-As expected, Figure \ref{value_error} shows that the MSE of $V^{\pi}$ of the random agent decreases faster than other agents.
-It is noticeable in early episodes that the random agent rapidly reduces the MSE.
-In late episodes, the MSE did not differ between agents.